terra-campaigns/arrival/campaign/context/calendar.md

 ## Timeline

+- 0 NC The New Calendar (NC) starts two centuries after the event known as Colligation of Epochs
 - 3217 NC [Nargun Dwarven Mine](realms.md#Nargunhesm) is founded in the Naragzah mountains
 - 3627 NC Gerhardt Holzander starts building the [holzanderCastle](../locations/holzanderCastle.md) on Brezal Paths in the [The Ammuinoth](realms.md#Ammuinoth)
 - 3671 NC [Tolfonddund Dwarves](realms.md#Tolfonddundhesm) mines are founded in the Naragzah mountains